 Procedures for drilling and assaying at Gloria Mine are the same as at Nchwaning.
-A total of 149 boreholes and 6 480 face samples were considered in the evaluation of the Gloria 1 Body Mine.
+A total of 165 boreholes and 6 480 underground samples were considered in the evaluation of the Gloria Seam 1.
 The underground sampling values were used in evaluating areas close to current mining.
-The boreholes were optimised over a stoping width of 3.5 metres and the relative density was taken as 3.8 t/m3.
-The seams were evaluated by means of statistical and geostatistical methods to determine the average grades of Mn, Fe, SiO2, CaO and MgO.
-Ordinary Kriging interpolation within Datamine was used to estimate the grade of each 50 x 50 x 3.5 metre block generated within the geological model.
+The boreholes were optimised over an evaluation width of 3.5 metres and the relative density was taken as 3.8 t/m3.
+The seams were evaluated by means of statistical and geostatistical methods to determine the grades of Mn, Fe, SiO2, CaO and MgO.
+Ordinary Kriging interpolation within Studio 3 was used to estimate the grade of each 50 x 50 x 3.5 metre block generated within the geological model.
 Sub-cell splitting of the 50 x 50 metre blocks was allowed to follow the geological boundaries.
+Mineral resource classification techniques are the same as for Nchwaning.
 Gloria Mine is extracting manganese at depths that vary between 180 to 250 metres.
 Ore is crushed underground before being conveyed to surface stockpile via a decline shaft.
+Ore is withdrawn from the surface stockpile and forwarded to two stages of crushing, dry screening, and wet screening to yield lumpy and fine products.
+At the plant the ore is processed in a similar way as at Nchwaning.